Asynchronous Decentralized SGD with Quantized and Local Updates: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We analyzed the convergence of SGD in a decoupled model of distributed computing, in which nodes mostly perform independent SGD updates, interspersed with intermittent pairwise averaging steps, which may be performed in an inconsistent and noisy manner.
-We showed that SGD still converges in this restrictive setting, and under considerable consistency relaxations, and moreover can still achieve speedup in terms of iteration time.
-Empirical results in a supercomputing environment complement and validate our analysis, showing that this method can outperform previous proposals.
-A natural extension would be to generalize the bounds to arbitrary communication graphs, or in terms of the assumptions on the objective, or to experiment on large-scale decentralized testbeds.
+We analyzed the convergence of SGD in an extremely decoupled model of distributed computing, in which nodes mostly perform independent SGD updates, interspersed with intermittent pairwise averaging steps, which may be performed in an inconsistent and noisy manner.
+We showed that SGD still converges in this restrictive setting, even under consistency relaxations.
+Empirical results complement our analysis, showing that this method can outperform previous decentralized algorithms, and can even be competitive against large-batch SGD for very large models.
+A natural extension would be to generalize the bounds to arbitrary communication graphs.
+From the practical perspective, one extension would be to reduce the additional training epochs, and to experiment on large-scale decentralized testbeds.